-Our commercial success depends on our ability to obtain and maintain sufficient intellectual property protection for our product candidates and other proprietary technologies.
+Our commercial success depends on our ability to obtain and maintain sufficient intellectual property protection for neffy or any of our future product candidates and other proprietary technologies.

-Our commercial success will depend, in part, on our ability to obtain and maintain patent protection in the United States and other countries with respect to our product candidates.
-If we are unable to obtain or maintain patent protection with respect to our product candidates, and their uses, our business, financial condition, results of operations and prospects could be materially harmed.
+Our commercial success will depend, in part, on our ability to obtain and maintain patent protection in the United States and other countries with respect to neffy or any of our future product candidates.
+If we are unable to obtain or maintain patent protection with respect to neffy or any of our future product candidates, and their uses, our business, financial condition, results of operations and prospects could be materially harmed.

-We generally seek to protect our proprietary position by filing or in-licensing patents or patent applications in the United States and abroad related to our product candidates that are important to our business, as appropriate.
+We generally seek to protect our proprietary position by filing or in-licensing patents or patent applications in the United States and abroad related to neffy or any of our future product candidates that are important to our business, as appropriate.
 Our pending and future patent applications cannot be enforced against third parties practicing the technology claimed in such applications unless, and until, patents issue from such applications, and then only to the extent the issued claims cover the technology.
 There can be no assurance that our patent applications will result in patents being issued or that issued patents will afford sufficient protection against competitors with similar technology, nor can there be any assurance that the patents issued will not be infringed, designed around or invalidated by third parties.
 Even issued patents may later be found invalid or unenforceable or may be modified or revoked in proceedings instituted by third parties before various patent offices or in courts.
 The degree of future protection for our proprietary rights is uncertain.
 Only limited protection may be available and may not adequately protect our rights or permit us to gain or keep any competitive advantage.
 This failure to obtain the intellectual property rights relating to our product candidates could have a material adverse effect on our financial condition and results of operations.